This is our review for the Best Fishing Line For Trout in 2021.

 - Loses strength over time in the water

-Take a step back to high school chemistry class and you’ll find single-strand polyvinylidene difluoride hanging out in your tackle box.
-No, it’s not that smelly stuff you mixed up when you had a substitute teacher, it is the chemical composition of fluorocarbon line.
+Take a step back to high school chemistry class, and you’ll find single-strand polyvinylidene difluoride hanging out in your tackle box.
+No, it’s not that smelly stuff you mixed up when you had a substitute teacher, it is the chemical composition of fluorocarbon fishing line.
 The selling point of this style of line is visibility, it is the most transparent of the three types.
 That virtual invisibility comes at a price.

 - Nearly invisible